 While intestinal failure patients are anxious for answers and solutions, there is no quick fix.
 When an intestinal failure patient first comes to AdventHealth, the care team conducts a thorough evaluation and creates a long-term, customized care plan that may last two to three years.
 Most intestinal failure patients will require surgery, but that is not the first step.
-Because these patients have had so many prior surgeries, the focus for the first six months to a year is on allowing their bodies time to heal so that when surgery is performed again, it is successful.
+Because these patients have had so many prior surgeries, the focus for the first six months to a year is allowing their bodies to heal so that surgery is successful when it’s performed again.

 “We call this a time out,” explains Dr. Monson.
-“This can be devastating for patients to hear at first because they are anxious to move forward, but we assure them that we are committed to their health and helping them get their life back.”
+“This can be devastating for patients to hear at first because they are anxious to move forward, but we assure them that we’re committed to their health and helping them get their life back.”

-During this time, the emphasis is on maintaining adequate nutrition, preventing infection and allowing the patient to regain strength before another surgery is performed.
+During this time, the emphasis is on maintaining adequate nutrition, preventing infection and allowing the patient to regain strength before another surgery.

 “When we go in to perform re-operative surgery, we want to get the operation right the first time,” says Dr. Monson.
 “From day one, we let them know that we will do what it takes to help them.
 The buck stops here, and no one on this team is giving up on them.”